jquintus/jquintus.github.io/_posts/2018/2018-03-07-Barcelona.md

           Park after we did the food tour, because it was essentially a straight shot from the endpoint of the tour (and because stuff was closed at 2pm-ish).
     * [Palau Guell](http://www.palauguell.cat/en)
-        * My least favorite of the
+        * My least favorite of the Gaudi sites, perhaps because it was the last.
+        * The roof has amazing views but is very sloped.
+It may not bother some people but I was terrorfied up there.
+Frozen and refused to move without holding on to something.
 * [Free Walking Tour](http://www.neweuropetours.eu/barcelona/en/home)
     * We did three of these in Germany and one in Barcelona.
 Really great way for you to quickly learn the lay of the land, the history, and some great anecdotes.
 * [Picasso Museum](http://www.museupicasso.bcn.cat/en/)
     * I’m a huge fan and this museum is in a very nice building too!
 Also some good shopping in the area too!
 * La Rambla
     * Very touristy so keep an eye out for pick pockets.
     * Crowded